wahib-ouahib/Elm-Apps/README.md

 # Elm-Apps
-Elm Apps, from Hello World to a Calculator
+Elm Apps, from Hello World to a Calculators

 samples